 These drivers can impact people of all ages and wealth.

 All customers have a risk of becoming vulnerable (from low to high) so fall within a spectrum of risk:

 - Customers at one extreme are less likely to be vulnerable and therefore face a lower risk of harm.

 - At the other extreme, the risk of harm is greater and customers are more likely to have different needs, for example multiple overlapping characteristics of vulnerability.

+Clients along the spectrum will have diverse needs and experience different things at different points in their life.
 It’s important to identify the needs of all customers along this spectrum and respond accordingly.
 For example, a customer who’s lost their job or falls ill is likely to have different or more needs than others.
 If these aren’t met, they may be vulnerable to harm.